ai-foundations-project/How-humans-taught-machines-to-think/README.md

 # How-humans-taught-machines-to-think
-Discover five foundational research papers that transformed AI from an academic dream into one of humanity's most powerful technologies.
+In this book you can discover five foundational research papers that transformed AI from an academic dream into one of humanity's most powerful technologies.
 This book translates these papers into intuitive mental models with visual diagrams, easy analogies, and hands-on tools in very small chapters.
 I believe this will provide the most foundational understanding into how to think about AI as we all adopt it in a deeper way with time.